 March 7, 2019: Alain Juppé entered the Constitutional Council, it is Nicolas Florian who replaces him as mayor of Bordeaux

 March 31, 2019: Sibeth Ndiaye becomes government spokesperson

 April 15, 2019: the Notre-Dame cathedral is partially destroyed by a large fire

 may 26, 2019: the National Rally is the 1st political force in the European elections (23.31%)

 July 11, 2019: Vincent Lambert, until then in a state of brain death, dies.
 The continuation of care had aroused debate throughout the country.

 July 16, 2019: François de Rugy is forced to resign.

 end of July 2019: Record hot temperatures are recorded in France

-january 1, 2019: Jair Bolsonaro is inaugurated president of Brazil
+January 1, 2019: Jair Bolsonaro is inaugurated as president of Brazil

 January 3, 2019: a Chinese probe lands on the dark side of the Moon